D067659/tpmc_documentation/evaluation/edit_api_usecase.md

 Some fields are not changeable in order to prevent errors by changing mandatory information which should be kept reliable consistent.
 Change the name of the API to `COVID-19 Cases` and set the priorty to `Medium`.

-Save the editted API to complete this use-case.
+Save the edited API to complete this use-case.
 Feel free to try it out!

 #### Control criteria
-A editted API is changed correctly at the users account.
+A edited API is changed correctly at the users account.
 The name should be different than before and the priority changed (this would only affect the selection of an API for a given function if there are multiple APIs for one function).
 The saved API will look like this in the database after a succesful save (in JSON form):
 ```
 {